jakesylvestre/site/README.md

 $ jekyll server -w
 ```

-Finally, make a commit with the new update, create a pull request, and we'll try to add it in.
+Finally, make a commit with the new update (on a new branch first!), create a pull request, and we'll try to add it in.
 If you want to be a contributor, send in a(few) pull request(s), then ask @wei2912.

+## Workflow for contributors

+Create a new branch for something you wish to do, then make your edits.
+Once done, merge the branches and do a `git rebase -i` to get your commits arranged neatly.
+Once that's done, go ahead and do a `git push`.

 ## Archives